humawork/wardrobe/README.md

 * should be immutable in the config layer allowing subclasses or singleton classes to modify the setup
 * include a plugin system
 * simplify coercions through refinements

+## Ruby 2.4

+When developing the first proof of concept for atrs I wanted to use refinements for coercion.
+This was just before Ruby 2.4 was released and I remember getting stuck when trying to use Kernel#send to call a method defined in a refined class.
+This was fixed in Ruby 2.4, and is the reason why atrs requires Ruby 2.4 or later.